encloud-tech/encloud/docs/DESIGN.md

 The Encloud Encryption and Storage CLI was designed to meet the encryption requirements for the Filecoin ecosystem:

-* Key Wrapping with RSA Key Encryption Keys (KEKs) and either AES-256 GCM or ChaCha20 Data Encryption Keys (DEKs)
+* Key Wrapping with ECIES secp256k1/RSA Key Encryption Keys (KEKs) and either AES-256 GCM or ChaCha20 Data Encryption Keys (DEKs)
 * DEK for each file generated
 * Management of file and encryption metadata in a KV store (local or decentralized)
 * Upload encrypted files to Filecoin